EngineerFaunce/udp-file-transfer/README.md

 A multithreaded socket program for transferring a file over UDP.

 ## How it works
-Since most of my code is adapted from HW4, I am operating under the assumption that it works.
-Every time I have tried to test my implementation I keep getting the `"GETTING A WOULD BLOCK"` print statement and I am not sure why, as I am sending and receiving the messages using the same struct so they are the same sizes.
-Aside from this issue, the code should rebuild the file correctly.

 ### Server
 1. The server opens the file and reads its contents into an array of type `Message` (user-defined struct).